elevatedthird/propel_drush/README.md

 # Install Propel
 drush pm:enable propel

-# Download the base styleshet
+# Download the base stylesheet and all starter SDCs
 propel:init

 # Add an SDC from Prpel Components to your project